CyberMaryVer/ITC_Project_prepare_Data/README.md

 - `-b --begin` the page number to start the search
 - `-l --limit` the number of questions to retrieve
 - `-v --verbose` if the program execution is displayed by CLI
+- `-f --file` save the data in a CSV file
+- `-s --save` save the data in the database (the database must exist before)

 ## Database
 The following is the ERD diagram of the database.